fr0sty99/muehle/NineManMorris/muehle_user_story.md

 Gamestart:
-You can now enter two inputs for the players names.
-WHen pressing the "Start Game"-button the game gets started.
+When pressing the "Start Game"-button the game gets started.